., click here to update your profile and earn points towards a Starbucks gift card

 • Use the SmartSocial Family Media Dialogue & Agreement Guide WITH your students to create a written agreement for your family

-• Whenever you introduce a new device into the family, take your time getting to know it yourself before giving it to your kids
+• When a new device is introduced into the family, take your time getting to know it yourself before giving it to your kids

 • ~Once kids have access to the device, work together to discover and see how students use the device and what they find